McClain's Catalog

 The blades on all of these tools can be repositioned or replaced.

-Futatsu Wari handle swings open Komasuki, Aisuki and Sankaku To blades are carefully fitted into the handle and held in place by a hook at the end opposite the tip.
+Futatsu Wari Aisuki handle swings open Komasuki, Aisuki and Sankaku To blades are carefully fitted into the handle and held in place by a hook at the end opposite the tip.
 Slip off the ferrule and the two-part handle swings open like a fan.

 The short length of the komasuki, sankaku to, or aisuki allows them to be placed at the intersection of the thumb and the index finger, not in the palm as with Western knives, and controlled with the fingers of the free hand.